The makers of Progenex protein powders talk a big game on their website…

 If you’re one of the few people who can tolerate dairy products (2/3 of the population cannot), then an organic, grass-fed whey protein isn’t a bad option.

 But I’m sick and tired of companies like Progenex citing industry-backed studies claiming whey’s superiority over plant-based protein sources.
 Just because hundreds of millions of dollars have been poured into studies by companies trying to push more whey protein powder on unsuspecting customers, doesn’t make it “better.”

 Whey actually has a lot of side effects that these guys don’t tell you about.
 Listen to your body.
 If you feel any type of gas, bloating, inflammation, or fatigue after taking whey protein, then stop immediately and try something else.

 None of the ingredients in Progenex protein powders are organic.
-This means there’s a strong probability your protein shake also contains pesticides, herbicides, and other chemicals.
+This means there’s a chance your protein shake also contains pesticides, herbicides, and other chemicals.

 Progenex Reviews Summed Up

 Many protein brands include hard-to-digest fillers and “junk” ingredients that can leave you feeling bloated.